 A retrospective matched cohort of 224 patients receiving vancomycin + pip-tazo OR vancomycin + cefepime for more than 48 hours.
 Included patients had no preexisting kidney disease.
 AKI was defined according to the Acute Kidney Injury Network criteria.
 The incidence of AKI was higher in the pip-tazo + vancomycin group (34.8%) compared with the cefepime + vancomycin group (12.5%) in the unmatched analysis (p<0.0001).
 After adjusting for potential sources of bias through propensity score matched pairs and conditional logistic regression, pip-tazo + vancomycin combination therapy (p=0.003) was an independent predictor of AKI.
 There were no significant differences in time to AKI or hospital length of stay between groups.

 This group retrospectively evaluated 125 adult internal medicine patients receiving vancomycin treatment for at least 72 hours.
 Nephrotoxicity, defined as an increase in serum creatinine of 0.5 mg/dl or 50% above baseline (whichever was larger), occurred in 17 (13.6%) of 125 patients.
 On multivariable logistic regression analysis, after controlling for hypotensive episodes, Charlson Comorbidity Index, and baseline creatinine clearance, concomitant use of pip-tazo was associated with increased vancomycin-associated nephrotoxicity (adjusted odds ratio 5.36, 95% confidence interval 1.41-20.5).
+Thirteen of the 58 patients (22.4%) of patients receiving the combination developed nephrotoxicity.
 They concluded that vancomycin-associated nephrotoxicity is prevalent among internal medicine patients, with 5.36-fold higher odds if pip-tazo is concomitantly administered.

 A retrospective, single-center cohort of 191 internal medicine and ICU patients receiving vancomycin or vancomycin + pip-tazo for at least 48 hours.
 AKI was defined as an increase in serum creatinine more than 1.5 times baseline during antibiotic therapy.
 Nephrotoxicity developed in 8 (8.1%) of 99 patients in the vancomycin group and in 15 (16.3%) of 92 patients in the combination group (1-sided χ2 test, p=0.041).
 A steady-state vancomycin trough concentration of 15 μg/ml or greater was also associated with an increased risk of the development of nephrotoxicity.
 This is yet another study where it is difficult to conclude that pip-tazo is the cause of increased AKI compared to vancomycin alone.
 If the groups are equally sick, then what is the rationale for using two antibiotics compared to one?